shidi1985/academic-kickstart/content/home/experience.md

   location = "California"
   date_start = "2021-01-01"
   date_end = ""
-  description = """AINERGY specializes in artificial intelligence technologies for energy.
-AINERGY provides AI and IoT driven solutions to help the power grid run more efficiently and reliably."""
+  description = """AInergy specializes in artificial intelligence technologies for energy.
+We develop solutions to help the power grid run more efficiently and reliably."""

 +++